Ekitji/siem/openssl/readme.md

 > Execution chain will be, process --> libeay32.dll --> openssl.cnf --> test.dll
 > the test.dll writes to c:\temp\test.txt

-## test2.dll - rename so it fits the openssl.cnf
-pre-compiled test.dll to use with libeay32.dll
-> Execution chain will be, process --> libeay32.dll --> openssl.cnf --> test.dll
-> the test2.dll writes to c:\usr\local\ssl\test.txt

 # Pre-compiled opendirssl_checker files AND Powershell script
 ### Updated Opendirssl_checker for better compatibility with newer OpenSSL versions.